PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 │           ├── 20221011_125253.log
 │           ├── 20221011_125253.log.json
 │           ├── best_bbox_mAP_epoch_2.pth
-│           └── CustomConfig.py
+│           └── yolov3_d53_320_273e_custom_config.py
 └── weights.txt
 ```

 To get a better understanding of the configuration files, see [Tutorial 1: Learn about configs](https://mmdetection.readthedocs.io/en/latest/tutorials/config.html).

-For example, you can inspect a particular config by running this command in your terminal:
+You can inspect a particular config by running this command in your terminal:

 ```
 python tools/misc/print_config.py configs/yolo/yolov3_mobilenetv2_320_300e_coco.py